MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/tutorial-template.md

 * what softare we recommend
 * typical steps
 * fill in with more detail as time allows, and/or add standalone data processing tutorials
+* images/videos inline as needed

 <a name="failures"></a>
 ### Common failure modes

 * these are where people frequently get stuck
 * example may include starting DSX software before microscope powered up
+* images/videos inline as needed

 <a name="manuals"></a>
 ### Manufacturer's manuals